elena-marcos-macias/Ttest/README.md

 ## Running the Script

-Open the `ANOVA1f.m` script in the main directory using MATLAB and run it by clicking the **RUN** button.
+Open the `Ttest.m` script in the main directory using MATLAB and run it by clicking the **RUN** button.